Last Updated on May 30, 2021 by Christine Kaaloa

 Mohan Bhandar Kolkata is a small hole-in-the-wall sweet shop cafe.
 I noticed its Indian sweets in the front window case by the entrance.
 I’m a big fan of Indian sweets of the milky sort.
 The sweet shop is actually known for its kachori sabzi and was made famous by the Bollywood film Piku.
 Photos of Bollywood King, Amitabh Bachchan were pasted to one side of the shop’s walls as their proud guest.
 Now the humble cafe was now a buzz worthy visit for Indian Food.

 Eating Kachori Sabzi

-Kachori is the type of deep fried pastry puff bread that’s served.
+Kachori is the type of delicious deep fried fluffy pastry puff bread that’s served.
 You’ll find them sold on the streets and in cafes in many parts of India.
 The sabzi is like a potato curry or a curried and watered down version of a samosa.
-It’s a favorite snack food because it’s good, semi filling and at around 15 rupees, very cheap.
-Watch the video for my experience of it.
+It’s a favorite snack food because it’s good, semi filling and at around 15 rupees, very inexpensive!

 140, Surendra Nath Banerjee Road, Opp.
 Regal Cinema